Mindful Travel and Tourist Education Program

 • To encourage tourists to make the links between changes in Ladakh and those experienced at home.

-Our tourist education activities include daily workshops which attract more than 4,000 visitors each year.
-The workshops are held at the Women's Alliance Centre in Leh and include screenings of ISEC's educational films: Ancient Futures (1993); Paradise with Side Effects (2004); and The Economics of Happiness (2011).
-The films are followed by broad-ranging discussions facilitated by ISEC staff and volunteers.
+Our tourist education activities include daily (except Sundays) workshops which attract more than 4,000 visitors each year.
+The workshops are held at 2pm, at the Ladakh Ecological Development Group (LEDeG), about a five to ten minute walk north of the main bazaar in Leh.
+The workshops include screenings of Local Futures' educational films: Ancient Futures (1993); Paradise with Side Effects (2004), and The Economics of Happiness (2011).
+The films are followed by wide-ranging discussions facilitated by ISEC staff and volunteers.

 Resources for visitors to Ladakh

-Download our new 'Eco Friendly Guidebook for Leh City'
+Download our 'Eco Friendly Guidebook for Leh City'

 Learn more about Mindful Trekking in Ladakh